conradakunga/Blog/_posts/2025-03-13-beware-order-of-datatable-column-definitions-matters-for-user-defined-table-type-mapping.md

 **Columns for data tables that map data to user-defined table types must be defined in the same order as they are on the type.**

-The code is in my GitHub,
+The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-03-13%20Beware%20UDTs).

 Happy hacking!